codedthoughts/EquiPay/README.md

-# Split App - Expense Splitting Application
+# EquiPay - Expense Splitting Application

 A fullstack application designed to help groups of people split expenses fairly and calculate settlements.
-This project was built to handle common scenarios like splitting dinner costs, utility bills, or travel expenses.
+This project handles common scenarios like splitting dinner costs, utility bills, or travel expenses with multiple participants.

 ## Table of Contents
 - [Live Demo](#live-demo)